11 Pests That Could Be Hiding in Your Attic

 “One of the craftiest creatures in the wild, raccoons utilize their strength and expert climbing abilities to get into homes and attics.
 These animals can sneak through poorly screened vents or gaps in eaves, but they have also been known to rip right through roofing materials in order to gain entry,” says Fredericks.
 Females, especially, covet the dry, warm, and safe haven of an attic to give birth to a litter.
 Removing raccoons should be left to the pros.
 Once the raccoons are gone, make the necessary repairs and stop future visits.
-Try not to have nightmares once you read the 14 crazy things pest-control pros see on the job.

 Birds see a poorly maintained structure such as a broken wall or roof vent as an invitation to build a nest and start a family.
 It’s high and dry and free of predators.
 You might hear chirping or notice birds flying in and out.
 And when you go up to the attic, you’ll find feathers, droppings, and nests.
 Even if you’re not bothered by the occasional bird in the attic, you should take notice.
 According to the Michigan State University College of Agriculture & Natural Resources, the droppings, feathers, and food that birds leave in the attic attract insects like breed flies and carpet beetles.
 Call pest control and seal up and repair points of entry.
-If you’re brave, take a look at the 10 most disgusting house bugs and how to get rid of them.

 Believe it or not, snakes are adept climbers and, because of their size, can fit into tiny holes.
 The good news is, the type of snake that heads for an attic isn’t likely to be venomous.
 The bad news is, it could be a rat snake, which—you guessed it—eats rats and mice.
 That means you have two types of pest problems in your attic.
 According to Jim Parkhurst, PhD, an associate professor of fish and wildlife conservation at Virginia Tech, snakes also seek shelter to lay eggs or to shed skin.
 It’s not a good idea to kill the snake, according to Parkhurst.
-Call pest control for removal and follow these tips to keep them out for good.

 To a bat, your attic is just a warmer and drier cave.
 The most common attic residents are brown bats, says Fredericks.
 “They are able to squeeze through openings as small as half an inch, and these flying creatures will take advantage of architectural gaps near the edges of roof lines, crawling further into structures once they’ve entered.
 Big brown bats prefer to stay in the same place year-round and can create big problems for homeowners if infestations are left unchecked.
 Brown bats are protected by law in most states, so anyone who suspects an infestation should contact a professional for assistance,” he advises.
 Find out how many of these 13 things that attract pests are in your house right now.